MicrosoftDocs/community-content/community-content/articles/how-to-utilize-kubecost-for-cost-management-of-aks.md

   - Human-created-Community
 ---

-# [H1 heading]
-How to: Manage cost and optimize resources in AKS with Kubecost
+# Manage cost and optimize resources in AKS with Kubecost

 ---